-Dublin has a lot more to it then pubs and vibrant nightlife!
+Dublin has a lot more to it than pubs and vibrant nightlife!
 There are plenty of other attractions apart from kid-friendly places that are great to visit on a trip to the city.
-From a thrilling visit to Dublin Zoo (kids just love it) to the spending a lovely afternoon at Phoenix Park, there are a lot of wonderful activities to do with the family.
+From a thrilling visit to Dublin Zoo (kids just love it) to spend a lovely afternoon at Phoenix Park, there are a lot of wonderful activities to do with the family.

 If you want to make the most of your trip to Dublin and not have the hassle of having to travel long distances, stay in the city centre.
-There are plenty of boutique hotels in Dublin city centre that are ideal for the family to stay at an affordable price too.
+There are plenty of luxury hotels in Dublin city centre that are ideal for the family to stay at an affordable price too.

 Some of the interesting places to visit with the family are: